GopiPacha1996/ansible-laravel/README.md

 # ansible-laravel

-# Creating LEMP Using Ansible
+# Deploying Laravel Application using  Ansible

-clone the project and run one command which will create LEMP stack on you remote host
+This repo will guide yoou how you can create LEMP stack and clone the projetc from git hub to multiple servers and install php,Laravel,mysql,Nginx.

 $ ansible-playbook role.yml